thejackluo/jack/website/src/content/blogs/the-world-map-of-higher-ed.md

 ## What this means for you

 If you are choosing where to study or build, treat universities as trading partners rather than idols.
 Look at their export industries and ask whether you can learn or contribute there.
-Don’t conflate the map with the territory: a highly ranked institution may not have the program you need, while a smaller one might be the perfect fit.
-And remember that you can build your own “country”—a community of collaborators and mentors—outside any campus.
+Don't conflate the map with the territory: a highly ranked institution may not have the program you need, while a smaller one might be the perfect fit.
+And remember that you can build your own "country"—a community of collaborators and mentors—outside any campus.
 When you view higher education as an economy of ideas instead of a hierarchy, you can navigate it on your own terms.